ByronRageQuit/Omega-DBM/README.md

 Please report issues here: https://github.com/ByronRageQuit/Omega-DBM/issues

 The only files you need are the folders named DBM-*.
--You Do not need .vw, .gitignore, README.txt in your addons folder.
+-You Do not need .vs, .gitignore, README.txt in your addons folder.

 Updates:
+  .
+Added timer for gothiks door opening